Clay-Ferguson/EzChat/README.md

 We support any number of users to be in a chat room simultaneously, and any number of different chat rooms can also be running at the same time.

+# Comming Soon!

+I'll be running a free public version of EzChatServer soon on the web, so you can take this code for a test drive yourself.
+A single tiny EzChatServer should be able to support a large number of users, because it doesn't handle any of the data transfers, but only the WebRTC peer locator service.
+I'll be posting the URL for that into this README file.

 # How to Run